Jimmy Doolittle: Instrument flight

 Doolittle's most important contribution to aeronautical technology was his early advancement of instrument flying.
 He was the first to recognize that true operational freedom in the air could not be achieved until pilots developed the ability to control and navigate aircraft in flight from takeoff run to landing rollout, regardless of the range of vision from the cockpit.
-Doolittle was the first to envision that a pilot could be trained to use instruments to fly through fog, clouds, precipitation of all forms, darkness, or any other impediment to visibility; and in spite of the pilot's own possibly convoluted motion sense inputs.
+Doolittle was the first to envision that a pilot could be trained to use instruments to fly through fog, clouds, precipitation of all forms, darkness, or any other impediment to visibility, and in spite of the pilot's own possibly convoluted motion sense inputs.
 Even at this early stage, the ability to control aircraft was getting beyond the motion sense capability of the pilot.
 That is, as aircraft became faster and more maneuverable, pilots could become seriously disoriented without visual cues from outside the cockpit, because aircraft could move in ways that pilots' senses could not accurately decipher.

 Doolittle was also the first to recognize these psycho-physiological limitations of the human senses (particularly the motion sense inputs, i.e., up, down, left, right).
 He initiated the study of the relationships between the psychological effects of visual cues and motion senses.
 His research resulted in programs that trained pilots to read and understand navigational instruments.
 A pilot learned to "trust his instruments," not his senses, as visual cues and his motion sense inputs (what he sensed and "felt") could be incorrect or unreliable.

 In 1929, he became the first pilot to take off, fly and land an airplane using instruments alone, without a view outside the cockpit.
 Having returned to Mitchell Field that September, he helped develop blind-flying equipment.
 He helped develop, and was then the first to test, the now universally used artificial horizon and directional gyroscope.
 He attracted wide newspaper attention with this feat of "blind" flying and later received the Harmon Trophy for conducting the experiments.
 These accomplishments made all-weather airline operations practical.

 Reserve status

-In January 1930, he advised the Army on the construction of Floyd Bennett Field in New York City.
+In January 1930, Doolittle advised the Army on the construction of Floyd Bennett Field in New York City.
 Doolittle resigned his regular commission on February 15, 1930, and was commissioned a Major in the Air Reserve Corps a month later, being named manager of the Aviation Department of Shell Oil Company, in which capacity he conducted numerous aviation tests.
 While in the Reserve, he also returned to temporary active duty with the Army frequently to conduct tests.

 Doolittle helped influence Shell Oil Company to produce the first quantities of 100 octane aviation gasoline.
 High octane fuel was crucial to the high-performance planes that were developed in the late 1930s.

 In 1931, Doolittle won the first Bendix Trophy race from Burbank, California, to Cleveland, in a Laird Super Solution biplane.